Wharton School: Development

-In 1946, after ENIAC was created at Penn, Wharton created the first multidisciplinary programs in technology management with the School of Engineering and Applied Science.
-Wharton faculty began to work closely with AT&T, Merrill Lynch, MasterCard, Prudential Insurance and the New York Stock Exchange in analyzing the strategic and commercial implications of information systems.
+In 1946, after ENIAC was created at the University of Pennsylvania, Wharton created the first multidisciplinary programs in technology management with the School of Engineering and Applied Science.
+Wharton faculty began to work closely with AT&T, Merrill Lynch, MasterCard, Prudential Insurance, and the New York Stock Exchange in analyzing the strategic and commercial implications of information systems.

 The Wharton School's first business professor was an attorney, Albert Bolles.
 At the time, there were no other business schools, and no business professors could be recruited elsewhere.
 Bolles, a lawyer by education and training, and business journalist by career seemed to be the best option for Joseph Wharton.
 Bolles started his career as a lawyer in Connecticut in the second half of the 19th century.
 After resigning from his law firm, he started pursuing a new career in business journalism and was promoted to the editor role of Bankers Magazine, a trade publication, in 1880.
 Upon joining the Wharton School, he began teaching business with classes on the law of governing finance and on the processes of commercial banking.
 Bolles' instruction in finance was influenced by his previous experience in Bankers Magazine: he stressed conservative business practices, drawing on business history as much as he could.
 In his classes, inflationist Congressmen were "self-interested debtors."
 Besides teaching, Bolles advocated for several national reforms, including the uniform banking law.
-Wharton historian Steven A. Sass wrote about him, "Bolles thus fulfilled Joseph Wharton's pedagogic expectations and…got the new school off to a respectable start by the spring of 1883".
+Wharton historian Steven A. Sass wrote about him, "Bolles thus fulfilled Joseph Wharton's pedagogic expectations and…got the new school off to a respectable start by the spring of 1883."
 In 1884, the first five business students were awarded a Bachelor of Finance degree.
-One graduate, Shiro Shiba, returned to Japan where he would become a member of the Diet, the Japanese parliament, and another, Robert Adams, Jr., later was named U.S. Ambassador to Brazil.
+One graduate, Shiro Shiba, returned to Japan where he would become a member of the Diet, the Japanese parliament, and another, Robert Adams Jr., later was named United States Ambassador to Brazil.